SciBorgs/SciGuides/projects/intro-to-programming/Programming101.md

 So, for instance, if we had a motor that our code was controlling, that would be a side effect.

 Let's go a little farther with that example.
-Let's say we have a motor s `motor`.
+Let's say we have a motor `motor`.
 The motor has a sensor that finds its speed, and if we want to ping that sensor and get the speed, we call `speed(motor)`.
 If we want to set the speed of the motor, we call `set(motor, desiredSpeed)`.
 Both of those actions have side effects.

 Now, let's say we have four motors, stored in an array like this: